 It is the legal responsibility of a company secretary to oversee the removal or dismissal of a director or a company officer.
 A director cannot be dismissed or removed by a written resolution.
 If a director is being removed, it is done so by General Meeting where he/she could speak for himself/herself before a decision is made.
 According to Company Ordinance, a director in a fault of company ordinance breath or negligence of company trust or duty may not be compensated in any form or be defended by the company in the courts of law.
 However, if the offense is not a personal liability, the company is to assume total responsibility for legal costs.

-In as much as a company must have a shareholder and a director to be successfully incorporated in Hong Kong, the company secretary must ensure the maximum number of shareholders cannot exceed 50 because that will change the company status from a private limited company to a public company.
+To successfully incorporate a company in Hong Kong, you must have at least one shareholder and one director.
+On the flip side, the company secretary must also ensure that the number of shareholders does not exceed 50, as exceeding this limit would change the company’s status from a private limited company to a public company.
 There are however no maximum restrictions when it comes to the total number of directors.
-These obligations are mostly found in the company ordinance and listing rules governing Stock Exchange.
+Most of these obligations are outlined in the Company Ordinance and the listing rules governing the Stock Exchange.
 The sole director and sole shareholder must be a natural person.
-That position cannot be filled by a corporate body.
+A corporate body cannot fill that position.
 There are no nationality restrictions for shareholders and directors of a private limited company.

-The directors of a company are usually appointed by the board or the shareholders of the company in question.
-The sole director has an upper hand in the corporation’s management.
+The board or the shareholders of a company usually appoint the directors The sole director has an upper hand in the corporation’s management.
 He/she is responsible for establishing company objectives and policies.
 It is the directors who appoint officers to the daily company operations.

 Another legal liability requirement in Hong Kong is the filling of business registration after one year or every three years at the Inland Revenue Department.